canonical/netplan/doc/netplan-yaml.md

   - **arp-ip-targets** (sequence of scalars)

     > IPs of other hosts on the link which should be sent ARP requests in
-    > order to validate that a slave is up.
+    > order to validate that a port is up.
 This option is only used when
     > `arp-interval` is set to a value other than `0`.
 At least one IP
     > address must be given for ARP link monitoring to function.
 Only IPv4
     > addresses are supported.
 You can specify up to 16 IP addresses.
 The